Frauds, Myths, and Mysteries: Chapter 1, Science and Pseudoscience

 The prevalence of belief in paranormal and pseudoscientific ideas and conspiracy theories abound: ghosts, the lost continent of Atlantis, alien visitors in the ancient past, telekinesis, bigfoot, Moon landing conspiracy theories, etc. Feder confesses that at one time he was inclined to believe that some of these ideas might be true and he discusses how his thinking evolved through experimentation and by finding serious errors in the claims made by the proponents.
 Regarding his reason for writing the book he states "I am very simply passionately curious about human antiquity, and I enjoy few things as much as sharing that passion through my teaching and publications, including this book...
 I find the misrepresentation of what we actually know about that past to be genuinely aggravating and attempt in these pages to respond to some of the more egregious examples."
-He names fame, money, racism, nationalism and religion (eg. claims for the discovery of Noah's Ark) as some of the reasons for promoting these misrepresentations.
+He names fame, money, racism, nationalism and religion (e.g., claims for the discovery of Noah's Ark) as some of the reasons for promoting these misrepresentations.